 - Similarly, in Hellsing, the Millennium invasion of London and the following battle between Hellsing, Iscariot, and Millennium lasts from chapter 35 until the deaths of the Major and the Doktor in chapter 94 -and it all takes place during a single night.

-- Not long before the Time Skip, One Piece spent over a year of real world time depicting a period of approximately 33 hours.
+- Not long before the Time Skip, over a year of real world time was spent depicting a period of approximately 33 hours.
 Approximately 20 hours of which were mostly skipped while Luffy recovered from Magellan's poison effectively making it a 13 hour period that was actually covered.